mothur/mothur.github.io/_wiki/mothur_v.1.5.0.md

     people and led a workshop at Penn State with 27 people.
 Both were a lot of fun and I enjoyed interacting with everyone.
 I have a few workshops lined up for the Fall and Spring at U of Hawaii and possibly the U of Tennessee.
-Hopefully, I\'ll be doing one in Ann Arbor as well.
-Other than that, I don\'t think I\'ll be able to do any other workshops until next summer.
+Hopefully, I'll be doing one in Ann Arbor as well.
+Other than that, I don't think I'll be able to do any other workshops until next summer.
 Just as a heads-up, in the future I may start charging a modest amount to compensate my wife and make sure that the people who sign up are serious about taking